JorjaFox/website/_posts-old-blog/2013-12-08-rsi-sesame-street.md

 By the way, check out <a href="http://www.sesamestreet.org/video_player/-/pgpv/videoplayer/0/4f80c046-1c11-4268-9043-54d934a66396">RSI: Rhyme Scene Investigation on SesameStreet.org</a> for a good laugh.
 It's the CSI: Miami crew, but it's still funny.

-<em>Edited: Darn, just puppets for the sake of puppets.
-Okay then, come up with plots involving puppets for the lols!</em>
+_Edited: Darn, just puppets for the sake of puppets.
+Okay then, come up with plots involving puppets for the lols!_